Scruff72/TeaCozy/README.md

 Project created for Web Development Intensive course @ Codecademy.
 Project is intended to test dispaly and positioning skills.

-Not sure I used Flex-Box in the most efficient way, comments are welcome.
+Not sure I used Flex-Box in the most efficient way, comments are welcome via issues.